jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="document-docx" %}

+To customize document styles, headers, and footers in your .docx file, see the [`docx reference file`] setting, discussed below.

+There are some formatting features that [Pandoc] supports when converting to .rtf that are not available when converting to .docx, so you might want to use .rtf conversion for that reason.
+However, the .rtf format can be user-unfriendly, and in some circumstances it would be better to have a .docx version.
+Luckily, [LibreOffice] can convert .rtf files to .docx format.
+If you include `rtf to docx` as one of the [`valid formats`], **docassemble** will convert [Markdown] to RTF format and then use [LibreOffice] to convert the RTF file to .docx format.
+The result is that you get a .docx file instead of an .rtf file.

+{% include side-by-side.html demo="document-docx-from-rtf" %}

 Note that you can also assemble .docx files from templates that you compose in Mirosoft Word.
 See the [`docx template file`] feature, which is described [below](#docx template file).

-To customize document styles, headers, and footers in your .docx file, see the [`docx reference file`] setting, discussed below.

 ## <a name="content file"></a>Reading Markdown content from separate files